DIANA HOLTZBERG, founder & CEO

 She has participated on the Forum preselection committee at IDFA and at Hot Docs and on juries at DocAviv, Jihlava, Woodstock Film Festival, IDA Awards; and on Paley Center for Media’s Doc Pitch Panel since its inception.

 After receiving her BA from George Washington University she began her career in the magazine business, where she worked for 15 years before moving into the film world.
 During this time she produced groundbreaking TV specials for MTV: ’SPIN Party Zone’ while at SPIN Magazine and for Fox Sports Network: ’DETAILS Snowboard and Music Festival’ while at DETAILS Magazine.
 At Inc. Magazine she developed the idea and raised the money for a TV series about entrepreneurs that aired for two seasons on cable in the early 1990’s.
-Diana received a Certificate in Film from NYU in 1998 and then worked for one year at Gabriel Films, the award-winning doc production company as head of development, marketing, and international sales.
+Diana received a Certificate in Film from NYU's Tisch School of the Arts in 1998 and then worked for one year at Gabriel Films, the award-winning doc production company as head of development, marketing, and international sales.

 Cynthia Kane is thrilled to be joining EVE and her longtime friend, Diana Holtzberg doing grant writing and social media and soon much more.